United Nations Disengagement Observer Force: History

 The initial composition of UNDOF in 1974 was of personnel from Austria, Peru, Canada and Poland, and later contingents have come from Iran, Finland, Slovenia, Japan, Croatia, India and the Philippines.
 On 9 August 1974, a Canadian Buffalo transport aircraft (Buffalo 461) was on a routine re-supply flight, from Beirut to Damascus for Canadian peacekeepers in the Golan Heights.
 Flight 51 was carrying five crew members and four passengers: Capt G.G Foster, Capt K.B.
 Mirau, Capt R.B.
 Wicks, MWO G. Landry, A/MWO C.B.
 Korejwo, MCpl R.C Spencer, Cpl M.H.T.
 Kennington, Cpl M.W.
 Simpson and Cpl B.K.
 Stringer.
 All were members of the Canadian Forces.
 At 11:50, while on final approach into Damascus, the aircraft was shot down over the outskirts of the Syrian town of Ad Dimas, killing all on board.
 This remains the largest single-day loss of life in Canada's peace-keeping history.

 Between September 1975 and August 1979, an Iranian battalion was assigned to UNDOF, having replaced the original Peruvian contingent.
 The Iranians were then replaced by a Finnish battalion.
 The Finns were then replaced by a Polish battalion in December 1993 after the Poles concluded their initial mission in October of that year.
-When UNDOF was re-organized in late 1993 (the Finnish Government had decided to pull its troops from UNDOF), the UNDOF HQ moved from Damascus to Camp Faouar in early 1994. the Austrian base camp.
+When UNDOF was re-organized in late 1993 (the Finnish Government had decided to pull its troops from UNDOF), the UNDOF HQ moved from Damascus to Camp Faouar in early 1994, the Austrian base camp.
 A logistics battalion was formed in 1996, when the Japanese deployed a contingent to bolster the Canadian element.
 The Canadians remained until 2006 when they were replaced by a contingent from India.
-A Slovakian infantry company arrived in 1998, replacing the third company of the Austrian battalion; the Slovakians remained until 2008 when a Croatian company assumed the same role within the Austrian battalion.
+A Slovak infantry company arrived in 1998, replacing the third company of the Austrian battalion; the Slovaks remained until 2008 when a Croatian company assumed the same role within the Austrian battalion.
 The following year, the Polish battalion was replaced by a contingent from the Philippines.